The main activities in Task 55 are grouped in the following Subtasks.

 (Lead PlanEnergi, Denmark)

 Subtask C focuses on the design of solar thermal systems and the integration of hybrid technologies.
 The subtask elaborates on characteristics of collector array units, large and seasonal storages, hydraulics, and heat pumps within system operations.
 Large scale collector fields will be simulated and compared to the measurements in Subtask B. If needed, the simulation tool will be corrected.
 Parameters of seasonal storages will be calculated and guidelines for the design and construction of different storage types elaborated.
 Hydraulics within systems are sensitive to a variety of parameters.
 These parameters will be optimized.
 Piping within large systems will be investigated as well and options for a modular conception and construction for the system.

-- D-D2 Beneficial and challenging environments for SDH/SDC systems inclusing hybrid technologies (large scale storages, industrial waste heat, heat pumps, etc.) in new and existing markets
+- D-D2.
+Beneficial and challenging environments for SDH/SDC systems including hybrid technologies in new and existing markets

-- D-D5 Evaluation of divers global market development and country reports
+- D-D4.
+Evaluation of divers global market development and country reports

-- D-D6 Dissemination of expertise through education and training
+- D-D5.
+Dissemination of expertise through education and training